 America’s Premier Wilderness Resort

 A remote haven of natural beauty spread out over 4,600 acres where rustic luxury is tucked into the rugged landscape of the Missouri Ozark Mountains, overlooking sparkling Table Rock Lake.
 Inspired by a commitment to conservation, Johnny Morris, noted conservationist and founder of Bass Pro Shops, created Big Cedar Lodge as a destination for families and friends to connect in the great outdoors.
-With inviting accommodations, spectacular restaurants, two full-service marinas, five golf courses, a 50,000-square-foot activity center, breathtaking spa, unparalleled fishing and countless outdoor adventure.
+With inviting accommodations, spectacular restaurants, two full-service marinas, five golf courses, a 50,000-square-foot activity center, breathtaking spa, unparalleled fishing and countless outdoor adventures await.
 Big Cedar Lodge is a world-class resort where you and your family will make memories to last a lifetime.

-At Big Cedar, natural beauty and conservation is celebrated and showcased through everything we do.
+At Big Cedar Lodge, natural beauty and conservation is celebrated and showcased through everything we do.
 From nature-inspired accommodations and immersive wildlife attractions to breathtaking views.
 Johnny Morris hopes to encourage visitors and their families to connect with the nature that surrounds them and learn more about conservation, just as he has done his whole life.

 A Word From Our Founder